 * AnticlimaxBoss: [[GoodBadBugs Amusingly]], the ''final two bosses'' can both be taken down before the fight even begins, due to them both appearing on the map before the battle and still being damagable in this state.
 See [[http://www.youtube.com/watch?v=aaqOZbivZy4 here]] and [[http://www.youtube.com/watch?v=p3D5UDohVgk here.]]
+These were fixed in the HD version, however.

 * DemonicSpiders: The Y.E.T.I. on Planet Greblin.
 They are everywhere, highly durable, annoyingly cheap, and will do their best to prevent you from getting moonstones, often attacking in large groups.
 Some developers admitted they were coded in a rush and break some of the enemy guidelines they set, like short attack telegraphing and constantly attacking from behind.
 This actually got a MedalOfDishonor made for the studio, called the "Snowbeast Award" for whoever made the worst thing in a game made the previous year.